elastic/examples/ElasticStack_docker_setup/v1/README.md

 ## Summary

-Once you know how to use Docker and are comfortable with it, building and deploying an ELK stack is very quick and easy.
+Once you know how to use Docker and are comfortable with it, building and deploying an Elastic stack is very quick and easy.
 The steps described above are solid, but can be hardened for production use.

 For example:
 1. Docker has other features like linking containers, so you don't expose ports.